 Treatment of Anxiety in Pregnancy

 There are several therapies that do not involve medications and therefore are considered safe for a developing baby.
 For women who need medication, there are low-risk options that can provide realistic relief.
 Therapy for anxiety in pregnancy, relaxation techniques can be very helpful in treating anxiety symptoms during pregnancy and may reduce the need for medication.
+Couples who want pregnancy and have problem before have to take their partner ovulation tests.
 The following treatments have been shown to help pregnant women with mild to moderate depression.
 Psychotherapy , such as cognitive-behavioral therapy (CBT), in which a qualified therapist teaches new approaches to managing thoughts and emotions.
 Omega-3s , which are found in foods like fish and nuts, and can act as a natural mood enhancer.
 Light therapy , in which patients are exposed to artificial sunlight at specific times of the day to help relieve the symptoms of depression.
 Acupuncture , the Chinese practice that (in this case) involves the placement of tiny needles in areas of the body that influences mood Although these modalities have been shown to reduce anxiety symptoms, we have less information on the efficacy of these interventions in women with severe or pre-existing anxiety disorders.

 What is the name of Anxiety Therapy in Pregnancy?